 NCI-ASCO Teams in Cancer Care Delivery

-The National Cancer Institute and the American Society of Clinical Oncology are collaborating to host the Teams in Cancer Care Delivery workshop and a supplement in the Journal of Oncology Practice.
+The National Cancer Institute and the American Society of Clinical Oncology collaboratively hosted the Teams in Cancer Care Delivery workshop in February 2016 and a special series of 19 papers and 4 invited commentaries in the November 2016 issue of the Journal of Oncology Practice.
 This collaboration recognizes the importance and promise of teams in delivering high quality cancer care across the care continuum.

 Physicians, their staff, and patients struggle with a shrinking cancer care workforce and the challenge of keeping up with the growing complexity of cancer care delivery, changing guidelines, and the hope of providing evidence-based supportive care in what the Institute of Medicine (IOM) calls a "system in crisis."1 Forty-five percent of oncologists and a slightly higher proportion of family physicians reported high levels of emotional exhaustion and depersonalization (burnout) in recent surveys,2 and the problem is likely to increase.
 The relative supply of oncologists and primary care physicians is decreasing as the numbers of people at risk, people newly diagnosed with cancer, and long-term cancer survivors are increasing.3 The IOM suggests that teams and teamwork are a needed part of the solution to workforce shortages and the complexity of cancer care delivery.1,4